lidiyacommercetools/ProductConfig/sudoku_example/README.md

 However, if atoms are introduced that are facts, the choice rules are still able to produce other fill/3 without producing an unsat set.
 Therefore, the original Choice Rule encoding would not be of use, without a special extension aimed specifically at this use case.

+The Proofdoku paper ( https://adamsmith.as/papers/answer-set-programming-in-proofdoku.pdf ) states that "and if a cell has a clue, the number filled in that cell must match the clue." but that is not included in the code snippit.

 ## Example 6:

 fill(1,1,1). %Provided as a fact